v1xerunt/STAN/README.md

 The source code for *STAN: Spatio-Temporal Attention Network for Pandemic Prediction Using Real World Evidence*

 *Our paper is a pre-print version and is also under reviewing.
-There are still some issues in our code and paper and we are currently fixing them*
+There are still some issues in our code and paper and we are currently fixing them.*

 ## Requirements